Principal Investigator

 More Information

-Prof. Katapodi has more than 15 years experience caring for women affected by breast cancer and their families.
-She is interested in how women make decisions about genetic testing and cancer screening, how family members cope with hereditary cancer, and in increasing public awareness about use of genetic counseling and testing.
+Prof. Katapodi has more than 15 years’ experience caring for families affected by hereditary cancer.
+She is interested in how individuals make decisions about genetic testing and cancer screening, how they cope with hereditary cancer, and in increasing public awareness about use of genetic services.

 Scientific Collaborators